steveseguin/vdo.ninja/install.md

 ### Internet-free deployments

-For those looking to deploy a completely Internet-free or fully-isolated option, you'll need to deploy your own STUN services and a handshake server as well.
+For those looking to deploy a completely Internet-free or fully-isolated hosting option, you'll need to also deploy your own STUN/TURN service, as well as a handshake server.

 Details on how to deploy your own private STUN server can be Googled online; it's rather out of the scope of this guide's goals though.
-As of this writing, VDO.Ninja uses Google's public STUN servers, but most TURN-servers offers STUN server functionality as well; just takes some added configuration.
+As of this writing, VDO.Ninja uses Google's public STUN servers, but most TURN-servers also offer optional STUN server functionality as well.
+(Details on deploying a TURN server are mentioned previously in this article.)

 Internet-free deployments will also need to deal with private SSL certificates and any DNS secure context issues that may arise.
 VDO.Ninja relies on SSL for security, but if you can't figure out how to do private SSL issuance, these SSL restrictions can be disabled via the Chrome browser's command-line.
-VDO.Ninja may complain about the lack of security if you take this approach though.
+VDO.Ninja may complain about the lack of security if you take this approach though, but you can edit out those lines of code which trigger those warnings as needed.

-Finally, there is an experimental handshake server option that lets advanced users use a basic/generic websocket service as a personal handshake server; useful for air-gapped private deployments of the service.
-A simple socket server has been developed that can be used as a personal handshake server.
-Documentation with installation instructions are included here: https://github.com/steveseguin/websocket_server
+Finally, there is a handshake server hosting option available; advanced users can host their own personal handshake server, which is useful for air-gapped private deployments of the service.
+Some basic documentation with instructions on setting it up are included here: https://github.com/steveseguin/websocket_server.
+Please note that despite how simple the provided handshake server appears, it does work quite well as VDO.Ninja was designed to be as serverless as possible.
+Just be sure that your SSL-certifcates are valid, else it may not work.

-Just on a side note, support for piesocket.com has also been added as a third-party handshake-server service option, which demonstrates and offers a cheap alternative to a managed hosted alternative of the official handshake service.
-If using piesocket, you can just do &pie=APKKEY to use that service, without deploying any code or servers yourself.
-The free tier is quite generous and I have no affiliation with them, but you'll need the Internet to make use of their service.

 Regards,
 Steve